tenhearts/tenhearts.github.io/_news/announcement_9.md

 inline: true
 ---

 It is my honor to be admitted to <a href="https://www.ri.cmu.edu/education/academic-programs/doctoral-robotics-program/">CMU Robotics PhD Program</a> in 2024 Fall.
-See you in Open House Day!x
+See you in Open House Day!

 <!-- ***